5 Ways to Bring the Holiday Spirit to a Hospital

 There’s no better reason to get into the holiday spirit than to lift the morale of those in despair.
-So, whether you have a loved one hospitalized or you simply have the desire to spread a little Christmas cheer to those who need it most, blog 10 of our 12 Days of Christmas series can show you 5 ways to bring holiday spirit to a hospital this season.
+So, whether you have a loved one hospitalized or you simply have the desire to spread a little Christmas cheer to those who need it most.
+This blog, 10 of our 12 Days of Christmas series can show you 5 ways to bring holiday spirit to a hospital this season.

 What is one of the first signs that the holiday season is upon us?
 Holiday decorations!

-Most hospitals deck their halls with boughs of holly and volunteering to help is a simple way to bring a little joy and comfort not only to patients but to their families as well.
+Most hospitals deck their halls with boughs of holly.
+Volunteering to help is a simple way to bring a little joy and comfort not only to patients but to their families as well.

-Small touches such as adding a miniature Christmas tree, a Hanukkah menorah, or a Kwanzaa kinara can go a long way in bringing a little home to a patient’s hospital room.
+Small touches go a long way in bringing a little home to a patient’s hospital room.
+For example, adding a miniature Christmas tree, a Hanukkah menorah, or a Kwanzaa kinara.

-Craft activities can be organized for young patients to create personalized Christmas ornaments and help trim the hospital Christmas tree.
+Craft are always a great way to pass the time in a hospital.
+Activities can be organized for young patients to create personalized Christmas ornaments and help trim the hospital Christmas tree.

 For the inventive, creative ideas include creating a Christmas lights display using prescription bottles or making a Christmas tree from medical gloves like several ingenious medical workers did to spread the holiday spirit.